Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception: EXPERIMENTS

 \subsubsection{Segmentation-based lane detection.}

 Figure \ref{fig.process} shows the training process with/without EIEL.
-The image and down-scaled ground truth have been showed in Figure.\ref{fig2}.
+The image and down-scaled ground truth are shown in Fig.~\ref{fig2}.
 As our size of ground truth is $88*160$, the prediction boundaries are also grid-like.
-The first column is the model after 1st epoch, which are both disconnected on the left most lane and blurry on the right most lane, because they are occluded by cars.
+The first column is the model outputs after 1st epoch, which are both disconnected on the left most lane and blurry on the right most lane, because they are occluded by cars.
 Adding EIEL fixes the wrong prediction and finally the lanes are all continuous after convergence.
-In addition, EIEL makes the prediction much straighter, sharper and precise on details than those without it.
+In addition, EIEL makes the prediction much straighter, sharper and precise on details than those without EIEL.

-It is noticed that in figure \ref{fig.lane}, our approach can let the shape at the end of the driveway clearer, and improve the mis-classification problem and lane blurry/missing situation.
-As marked in the pictures in the images, the far lane line in the first row of image is curved, and the blocked lane line in the third row of image is straight, and our inference accuracy is higher.
-The disconnection due to incorrect classification in the second row, and the missing lane lines due to occlusion in the fourth and fifth rows were also fixed.
+It is noticed that in Fig.~\ref{fig.lane}, our approach can make the shape at the end of the driveway clearer, and improve the mis-classification problem and lane blurry/missing situation.
+As marked in the pictures in the images, the far lane shape in the first row of images is curved, and the blocked lane line in the third row of image is straight, and our inference accuracy is higher.
+The disconnection due to incorrect classification in the second row, and the missing lane lines due to occlusion in the fourth and fifth rows are also fixed.
 The experiments shows that EIEL can indeed improve the details segmentation, and have better inference ability in poor visual conditions.